IRLL/HierarchyCraft/paper.md

 # Statement of need
-HierarchyCraft is designed to be an easy to use Python library to build environments that can be used to study hierarchical reasoning in the contexts of reinforcement learning, classical planning, and program synthesis as displayed in Figure \autoref{fig:HierachyCraft_domain_position}. **Mention program synthesis earlier?
-We talked about RL and planning but not this.**
+HierarchyCraft is designed to be an easy to use Python library to build environments that can be used to study hierarchical reasoning in the contexts of reinforcement learning, classical planning, and program synthesis as displayed in Figure \autoref{fig:HierachyCraft_domain_position}.

 ![HierarchyCraft is at the intersection of Reinforcement learning, Planning, Hierarchical reasoning and Program synthesis.\label{fig:HierachyCraft_domain_position}](docs/images/HierachyCraft_domain_position.png){ width=80% }